aryanrangapur/Multi-Tenant-PrestaShop-SaaS-Server/README.md

 ## Project Overview

 This backend system allows users to create PrestaShop stores dynamically by sending a POST request with custom admin credentials.
-The server provisions a new Docker Compose stack for each tenant, assigns it an available port, and updates the admin credentials directly in the MySQL database.
+The server provisions a new Docker Compose stack for each tenant, assigns it an available port and updates the admin credentials directly in the MySQL database.